by-jp/www.byjp.me/content/notes/twitter/5795296764/index.md

 - imported
 - from-twitter
 ---
-Tweeps\!
-I need quantitive aspects of people that you'd be prepared to share \(anonymously\) and that vary ~uniformly: eg. Age - ideas?
+Tweeps!
+I need quantitive aspects of people that you'd be prepared to share \(anonymously) and that vary ~uniformly: eg. Age - ideas?